filcuc/NimQtCreatorPlugin/README.md

 * qmake ../path/to/nimeditor/source_dir
 * make
 * make install

-By default the plugin should be installed in your local QtCreator plugin dir.
+* copy the plugin in your QtCreator plugin dir
-In particular:
-* on windows, "%LOCALAPPDATA%\QtProject\qtcreator"
-* on linux, "$XDG_DATA_HOME/data/QtProject/qtcreator" or "~/.local/share/data/QtProject/qtcreator"
-* on Mac, "~/Library/Application Support/QtProject/Qt Creator"